 New Mexico About Us

-The New Mexico Unit is housed within the Department of Fish, Wildlife and Conservation Ecology (FWCE) in the College of Agriculture and Consumer Sciences on the New Mexico State University campus in Las Cruces.
+The New Mexico Unit is housed within the Department of Fish, Wildlife and Conservation Ecology (FWCE) in the College of Agricultural, Consumer and Environmental Sciences on the New Mexico State University campus in Las Cruces.
 Unit offices for both the scientists and students are located within FWCE of Knox Hall.
 The Unit scientists and affiliated staff oversee a suite of laboratories that include chemistry, GIS, and fisheries laboratories.